Mobile Search Menu

 Our wine labels through the years

-Wine label of a bottle of Harry & David Merlot
+Bottle of Harry & David Merlot

-Wine label of a bottle of Harry & David Moscato
+Bottle of Harry & David moscato

-Wine labels of a bottle of Harry & David chardonnay
+Bottle of Harry & David chardonnay

 Taken together, these labels offer a visually compelling cohesiveness to the Heritage family of Harry & David wines that now includes its Chardonnay, Ross Lane White, Rosé, Ross Lane Red, Pinot Gris, Moscato, Merlot, Royal Crest Red, Cabernet Sauvignon, Sauvignon Blanc, Sparkling Rosé, Sparkling White, and Pinot Noir.